tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 The resulting plot should match Figure `15`.

-Finally, we find the approximate number of times that users traver an optimal path between keys when entering credit card numbers.
+Finally, we find the approximate number of times that users traverse an optimal path between keys when entering credit card numbers.
 The file `ccn_optimal_paths.py` handles this computation.
 An example is below.
 ```
 python ccn_optimal_paths.py --user-folder <PATH-TO-GDRIVE>/user-study
 ```